 As the name suggests, semi-dedicated proxies do not offer exclusivity as private proxies.
-Thus, sharing proxies with other users can affect the speed and cause other undesirable issues.
+If you need more privacy, try out Dedicated Datacenter Proxies.
+Sharing proxies with other users can affect the speed and cause other undesirable issues.
 On the other hand, semi-dedicated proxies can be a budget-friendly alternative to shared proxies with considerably better performance.

 When choosing the right proxies for business, semi-dedicated proxies can suit as a happy medium for smaller projects.
 This type of proxies may be a great option for those who need more capabilities than shared proxies can provide but do not need resources for data operations on a large scale.
 As semi-dedicated proxies cost less than private ones, you get a higher-grade product for an accessible price that allows you to experiment and to level up with more capabilities.

 While heavy-duty data extraction processes call for higher requirements, the resources need to be top-notch and ensure the highest performance and speed metrics.
 Unfortunately, semi-dedicated proxies cannot guarantee such capabilities and stay as an option for less complex use cases.

 We have already mentioned the value of semi-dedicated proxies as a favorable compromise between shared and private proxies.
 Now it is time to dig deeper and indicate the main benefits of these proxies: